ptsagkis/extjs_ol3_layercontrol/README.md

       })

-and then for every layer you want to use it asign an extra attribute {lyrControlOpt} during layer initiliasation like so:
+and then for every layer you want to use it asign an extra object {lyrControlOpt} during layer initiliasation like so:

       new ol.layer.Tile({